benefacto/weather_report/readme.txt

 - Scrapy 1.5.0

 To run, perform the following:
+1. Download ZIP file from github and extract
-1. Navigate to the weather_report base directory
+2. Navigate to the base weather_report directory
-2. Type the following command in the terminal: scrapy crawl weather_spider
+3. Type the following command in the terminal (dependent on Scrapy): scrapy crawl weather_spider
-3. Output will be appended to the output.csv file each time spider is run
+4. Output will be appended to the output.csv file each time spider is run